And opposition parties can now unite to defeat the hard Brexiteers that would put this at risk.

 Labour should rule nothing out at this stage.
 In these turbulent political times, we will need to be able to adapt to whatever circumstances we find ourselves in.

 Such a defeat for the government might provoke the early general election that we so much desire.
 It might not.
 A dozen scenarios can be imagined, but we will have to focus on the overriding national interest, especially if we assume the responsibility of government.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.